 Allow this to set for about 30 minutes total.
 Shampoo and condition your hair as usual.
 Blow out your hair as you normally would.

-Have any of you done an at-home glaze before?Tags: add shine, at home, at home gloss, at home hair mask, at-home hair glazing, at-home solution, color glaze, glazes, glazing, gloss, glosses, hair, hair glaze, hair glazing, hair gloss, hair mask, home, kristin ess, kristin ess hair, shine, shiny hair, the beauty department, thebeautydepartment.com, tutorial
+Have any of you done an at-home glaze before?Tags: add shine, at home, at home gloss, at home hair mask, at-home hair glazing, at-home solution, color glaze, DIY, glazes, glazing, glazing tutorial, gloss, glosses, hair, hair glaze, hair glazing, hair gloss, hair mask, hair tutorial, home, kristin ess, kristin ess hair, shine, shiny hair, the beauty department, thebeautydepartment.com, tutorial